 Instructions

-Preheat oven to 325F on convection setting.
+Preheat the oven to 325°F on convection setting.

 Pat the skin dry.
 This allows the butter to adhere to the surface.